What an exciting year for the Solo Travel Awards.

 Our Thanks to All Who Participated

-Launching the Solo Travel Awards was an exciting but also challenging endeavor for our small team here at Solo Traveler.
-We’re absolutely thrilled with the results, with World Nomads for supporting us, with the judges for lending their knowledge, expertise and time to determine the winners and to all who entered the awards.
-We already have plans to expand and refine the Awards for 2018.
+The Solo Travel Awards is an exciting but also challenging endeavor for our small team here at Solo Traveler.
+We're absolutely thrilled with the results, and grateful to World Nomads, Clothing Arts and St. Giles Hotels for supporting us, to the judges for lending their knowledge, expertise and time to determine the winners and to all who entered the awards.
+We already have plans to refine the Awards for 2019.
 It is our hope that this healthy competition will result in more and better options for solo travelers.